Geese feces likely to blame as bacteria shuts down Bellevue beach

 Public health officials are notified when E. coli is found at certain levels at any of the almost 30 King County beaches tested weekly by the King County Department of Natural Resources and Parks.
 Officials then decide whether to close the waterfronts to all swimmers and waders.

-Fecal coliform can enter waterways by failing septic systems, sewer overflows, inadequate treatment of municipal waste, runoff from animal pastures, or inadequate human waste disposal associated with camping or other outdoor activities.
+Fecal coliform can enter waterways by failing septic systems, sewer overflows, inadequate treatment of municipal waste, runoff from animal pastures, or inadequate human waste disposal.

 When tests rule out human and canine fecal matter, officials are left to suspect geese — usually present in large numbers around Puget Sound waterways.

-At most lakes in the region, established bird populations are suspected to be the source of the bacteria, according to Daniel Nidzgorski, an ecologist with the King County Department of Natural Resources and Parks.
+At most lakes in the region, established bird populations are suspected to be the source of the bacteria, according to Nidzgorski.

 During a wave of beach closures last year, Nidzgorski explained that while tests to determine whether E. coli is from people or pets are accurate, tests for waterfowl are not.